DrexHD/VanillaPermissions/README.md

 ## Commands
 Command permissions use the node system of [brigadier](https://github.com/Mojang/brigadier).
-Each node has its own permission, e.g. to get access to the `/gamemode survival` command `minecraft.command.gamemode` permission is required for access to the `/gamemode` command node and `minecraft.command.gamemode.survival` is required to be able to run `/gamemode survival`.
+Each node has its own permission, e.g. to get access to the `/gamemode survival` command `minecraft.command.gamemode` permission is required for access to the `/gamemode` command node, and `minecraft.command.gamemode.survival` is required to be able to run `/gamemode survival`.
 If you wish to grant full access to a command you need to give access to all child nodes, e.g.
 `minecraft.command.gamemode.*`.

-## Quality of Live
+## Quality of Life

 ### Server Side
-If the mod is installed server side, it will make clients think they're OP.
+* If the mod is installed server-side, it will make clients think they're OP.
 This allows players with [appropriate permissions](#permissions) to place operator blocks and access the gamemode switcher menu.
+* The execute command includes another condition: `/execute if permission <entity> <permission>` to allow datapacks to check permissions (e.g. `/execute if permission @s group.admin run say I am an admin!`)

 ### Client Side
-If the mod is installed on the client the gamemode switcher screen will be adjusted to only show game modes the player has permissions for.
-Gamemodes can also be switched if the player has access to the command, but isn't OP (useful for spigot based servers)!
+If the mod is installed on the client the gamemode switcher screen will be adjusted to only show game modes the player has permission for.
+Gamemodes can also be switched if the player has access to the command, but isn't OP (useful for spigot-based servers)!

 ![Gamemode Switcher Screen](/assets/gamemode-switcher-screen.png)